 OUR ability to treat opaque liquids with uv-light

-Since its discovery, UV-light has demonstrated its potential to inactivate foodborne pathogenic microorganisms without causing notable loss of sensory and nutritional value of food products.
+Since its discovery, UV-light has demonstrated its potential to inactivate pathogenic microorganisms.
 This property has led to the widespread application of UV-light in today’s food processing industry.
 However, opaque liquids have so far remained out of reach.

 Through years of rigorous research, Lyras has overcome this challenge and are now proud to present our solution that we call cold pasteurization.